jonjozwiak/eks-config/README.md

 terraform apply -var-file=params.tfvars

 # Get the ARN of your certificate to use in any ingresses that are deployed
-# Also, update your registered DNS name servers with the NS record from your main domain
+# IMPORTANT: Also, update your registered DNS name servers with the NS record from your main domain
 ```

 ## Update manifests to reflect your environment